Crews Search For 2 Missing Men After Fishing Boat Capsized In Beaufort County

 Crews are searching for two missing men off Harbor Island in Beaufort County, South Carolina after a boat was found overturned early Tuesday evening, according to the Beaufort County Sheriff’s Office.

-The fishing vessel was found abandoned and overturned around 4:30 p.m. in the St. Helena Sound Tuesday, according to U.S. Coast Guard officials.
+A good samaritan found the fishing vessel abandoned and overturned around 4 p.m. in the St. Helena Sound Tuesday and alerted authorities, according to U.S. Coast Guard officials.

-“Personnel from the U.S. Coast Guard, The South Carolina Department of Natural Resources, the Sheriff’s Office Marine Patrol and Aviation units, the Beaufort Marine Rescue and the Lady’s Island-St. Helena Island Fire Department are currently searching for two boaters, who were believed to have been on-board,” the release from the sheriff’s office said around 7 p.m.
-Monday.
+Crews from the U.S. Coast Guard, the South Carolina Department of Natural Resources, the Sheriff’s Office Marine Patrol and Aviation units, the Beaufort Marine Rescue and the Lady’s Island-St. Helena Island Fire Department searched for the two boaters Tuesday evening.

+A U.S. Coast Guard rescue swimmer searched around the 27-foot capsized vessel, but found no signs of the missing men.

+As of Wednesday morning, the U.S. Coast Guard has not provided any updates on the situation.

 Authorities have released very little information about the two adult males who are missing.

-Residents around Harbor Island should expect to see search crews in the area tonight, according to the Beaufort County Sheriff’s Office.
+Residents around Harbor Island should expect to see search crews in the area, according to the Beaufort County Sheriff’s Office.

 On Tuesday evening, authorities were searching for the boaters around the Johnson Creek area, according to sources close to the situation.